dvimont/conditional-operators-quiz-cb-000/README.md

 1. Test your understanding of the ternary operator
 2. Understand when to use the ternary operator
-3. Understand that use of statement modifiers (trailing if and trailing unless statements)
+3. Understand the use of statement modifiers (trailing if and trailing unless statements)
 4. Understand the use of trailing unless statement

 ???